briandrum/codes.forchagrin.com/_chapters/chapter-543-streets-and-sidewalks.md

     resulting from any action or inaction on the part of the Village related in any manner to the adoption and/or enforcement of this section of the Code.

-2. _(b)_ “Skateboard” means any platform device designed and intended to move or propel one or more riders over a hard surface by means of roller wheels utilizing gravity or human impetus.
-“Roller skates” and “roller blades” means any device fitted upon the human foot designed and intended to propel persons over hard surfaces by means of roller wheels utilizing gravity or human impetus.
+2. _(b)_ "Skateboard" means any platform device designed and intended to move or propel one or more riders over a hard surface by means of roller wheels utilizing gravity or human impetus.
+"Roller skates" and "roller blades" means any device fitted upon the human foot designed and intended to propel persons over hard surfaces by means of roller wheels utilizing gravity or human impetus.